0xSero/partisia-docs/docs/operator-9-node-health.md

 When changing VPS there are a few important precautions you take ensuring a problem free migration.

-**You may never run two nodes performing baker services at the same time.**
+**You may never run two nodes performing baker services at the same time**
 Running two nodes with same config can be interpreted as malicious behavior.You can start a [reader node](operator-5-reader-vps.md) on the new VPS.
 Then, when you are ready to change the `config.json` to the BP version, you stop the node from running on the old server:

 ````bash